giantswarm/inago/docs/k8s.md

 two groups: `k8s-master` and `k8s-node`.

 ## Note
-The deployment sets up a Kubernetes cluster, which uses insecure communication between the components.
+The deployment sets up a Kubernetes cluster with insecure communication between the components.
 Use this only as a Demo or POC.
 If you want to deploy a Kubernetes cluster for production please modify the example, so secure communication is used: [Cluster TLS using OpenSSL](https://coreos.com/Kubernetes/docs/latest/openssl.html).
 Further, this deployment uses a single Kubernetes master, so the API is not highly available.
-For HA deployments of Kubernetes check out: [Building High-Availability Clusters](http://kubernetes.io/docs/admin/high-availability/).
+For HA deployments of Kubernetes check out [Building High-Availability Clusters](http://kubernetes.io/docs/admin/high-availability/).

 ## Deployment